Travel Reimbursement Policies

-- Conference Travel Grants and Research Travel Grants are only available to degree-seeking student undergraduate students at UST.
+- Conference Travel Grants and Research Travel Grants are only available to degree-seeking student undergraduate students at the University of St. Thomas.

 - Reimbursement for travel expenses may also be provided to graduate students who have received Graduate Research Team Grants, if that funding has been included in the grant's budget.

-- In general, your travel must take place while you are enrolled at UST.
+- In general, your travel must take place while you are enrolled at the University of St. Thomas.
 The only exception is recent graduates (these students may receive Conference Travel Grants to present their research within three months of graduation).

-- To be eligible for a Conference Travel Grant within three months of graduation, the focus of your scholarly presentation must be research that you carried out while enrolled at UST.
+- To be eligible for a Conference Travel Grant within three months of graduation, the focus of your scholarly presentation must be research that you carried out while enrolled at the University of St. Thomas.

-- If you are not graduating immediately, and travelling in the summer, you must indicate your intention to return to UST in the fall semester following your travel.
+- If you are not graduating immediately, and travelling in the summer, you must indicate your intention to return to the University of St. Thomas in the fall semester following your travel.